syncfusion-content/windowsforms-docs/WindowsForms/MessageBox/Localization.md

 {% endhighlight %}

 {% endtabs %}
-{% endcapture %}
-{{ codesnippet2 | OrderList_Indent_Level_1 }}

-Step 3.
-Add the GetLocalizedString function in the [LocalizationProvider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.LocalizationProvider.html) class in which provide the Localization content, for the required components used in MessageBoxAdv.
+**Step 3:** Add the GetLocalizedString function in the [LocalizationProvider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.LocalizationProvider.html) class in which provide the Localization content, for the required components used in MessageBoxAdv.

 For example:
 Here, MessageBoxAdv is localized in German Language.

-{% capture codesnippet3 %}​
 {% tabs %}

 {% highlight C# %}